thaisclxt/covid19-backend/README.md

 ## Database

 > I'm usign [MongoDB](https://www.mongodb.com/) database on [Docker](https://www.docker.com/).
-If you already have it on your pc, perfectly, you can jump to "Recomended Insatalation"
+If you already have it on your pc, perfect, you can jump to "Recommended Installation"

 ### Commands to create a local MongoDB server with Docker